 1. Banking Document Processing: OCR bank statement converters streamline the processing of customer forms and financial documents in banking.
 It ensures accurate data capture, aiding in faster customer service and compliance.

-2. Invoice Processing: OCR simplifies the conversion of paper-based invoices into digital formats.
+2. Invoice Processing: OCR simplifies the invoice data extraction into digital formats.
 This digitization makes invoice management more efficient and less prone to errors.

 3. Healthcare Record Digitization: In healthcare, OCR aids in converting patient records into digital formats.
 This digitization enhances accessibility and aids in better health record management.